Johannesburg

 One of our favourite Gauteng hikers, the seasoned Tanya Pembroke, says Ndofaya Trail in Soweto was one of the best walking/cultural experiences she's had.
 Explore the golden dunes of the Main Reef mines in this moderate, family-friendly guided hike.
 The 6.5km route starts in Meadowlands, Soweto, winding down to the Fleurhof Dam and up into the old gold mine dumps, covering a portion of Roodepoort before you make your way back to a local shebeen for a bite to eat.

-Masike Lebele's guided hike shows a different side to Soweto.
+Masike Lebele's guided hike shows a different side of Soweto.
 Photo: Supplied.

-Rustig Hiking Trails is a historic family farm that sits right below the craggy foothills of the Magaliesberg.
-It's popular with day visitors who come to hike the Rustig trails which climb their way up the crags to offer spectacular views across northern Gauteng.
-There's a choice of easier trails ranging from 3km to 5km, and a more challenging full-day 13km trail which will take you right up to the top of the mountain.
-The trails pass through various terrain taking in grasslands, cave entrances, and rocky outcrops with rewarding views down into the valley below.
+The Rustig hiking trails are situated on a historic family farm that sits right below the craggy foothills of the Magaliesberg mountains.
+It's popular with day visitors who come to hike the Rustig trails, which climb their way up the crags to offer spectacular views across northern Gauteng.
+There's a choice of easier trails ranging from 3km to 5km, and a more challenging full-day 13km trail, which will take you right up to the top of the mountain.
+The trails pass through various terrain, taking in grasslands, cave entrances, and rocky outcrops with rewarding views down into the valley below.

-Spread across the lower slopes of the foothills of the Magaliesberg, Sable Ranch is a large game farm that also offers 4x4 trails.
+Spread across the lower slopes of the foothills of the Magaliesberg mountains, Sable Ranch is a large game farm that also offers 4x4 trails.
 The full 12km hike is occasionally closed in hunting season (if it is closed you will only manage a 6km loop).
-The trail starts by meandering through farmland (look out for the albino wildebeest) before making a steep incline up a winding, rocky path quickly revealing sweeping views.
+The trail starts by meandering through farmland (look out for the albino wildebeest) before going into a steep incline up a winding, rocky path that quickly reveals sweeping views.
 At the top, there is a small dam (dubbed 'Camp's Bay') with a rope swing if you fancy a dip in summer.
-This is one of the few hiking trails that allows you to bring dogs (they must be on a lead) and there are braai facilities, plus a tuckshop on site.
+This is one of the few hiking trails that allows you to bring dogs (they must be on a leash), and there are braai facilities plus a tuckshop on site.

-There is no need to book in advance.
-It is worth calling ahead to check if hunting will be taking place on the day you plan to visit.
+There is no need to book in advance, but it is worth calling ahead to check if hunting will be taking place on the day you plan to visit.
 R70 for adults, R30 for children.
 Hiking is cash only.
 Mon – Sun from 07:00 – 17:00; Sable Ranch, on the R96 just before Hekpoort.

 Views on the Sable Ranch hiking trail.
 Photo: Supplied.

-On the southern border of Gauteng, Suikerbosrand is a vast, 19,000-ha nature reserve that's also an important area of archaeological research with the remnants of an ancient, pre-colonial Tswana city discovered in the area in 2018.
-Named after the sugarbush (suikerbos), the reserve hosts meandering hiking trails that snake over the Suikerbosrand mountain range as well as a 60km tarred self-drive/cycling route that traverses the rolling hills, taking in several dams and bird hides.
+On the southern border of Gauteng, Suikerbosrand is a vast, 19,000-ha nature reserve that's also an important area of archaeological research with the remnants of an ancient, precolonial Tswana city discovered in the area in 2018.
+Named after the sugarbush (suikerbos), the reserve hosts meandering hiking trails that snake over the Suikerbosrand mountain range, as well as a 60km tarred self-drive/cycling route that traverses the rolling hills, taking in several dams and bird hides.
 Day hikers can choose from the 11.5km Bokmakiere trail, the easy 3.7km Cheetah trail, or the visually impaired/wheelchair-accessible 700m Toktokkie trail.
-The reserve is also popular for its overnight and multiple-day hiking trails which make use of remote hikers' cottages scattered throughout the reserve.
+The reserve is also popular thanks to its overnight and multiple-day hiking trails, which make use of remote hikers' cottages scattered throughout the reserve.

 Overnight trails should be tackled in a group (maximum 10 hikers) and will need to be arranged in advance with the reserve.
 No cash accepted.
 R45 p.p entrance fee (R35 for pensioners and kids between three and 11), additional R35 per car (increases depending on size of vehicle).
-Mon – Sun from 07:00 – 16:00.
-Heidelberg Road, R550 off the N3, Nigel.
+Weekdays from 07:00 – 16:00; Weekends from 06:00 – 16:00, Heidelberg Road, R550 off the N3, Nigel.

 The waterfall at Walter Sisulu Botanical Garden.
 Photo: Mark Straw.